 On the other hand, wireless mics are more portable and neater.
 You usually see them during sermons or song-heavy worship services.
 However, they are more expensive with prices starting at about $200.
 And their performance can be affected by the interference of frequencies from digital gadgets such as phones.

-Speakers reproduce the sounds of speakers and singers.
+PA Speakers reproduce the sounds of speakers and singers.
 The quality of the speaker relies on three factors: sound reproduction in all available frequencies, volume capacity, and device efficiency.
 Having a good, reliable speaker is key to consistent, clear sound quality that the congregation will hear throughout the church service.

 Speakers come in portable and permanent installations.
 You should choose your speakers based on the shape of your church and your worship styles.
+The best speakers come from JBL and Yamaha among others, while Bose has a well-deserved reputation for having the best speakers.

-When planning your sound system, check and ensure that your mixer carries the right amount of inputs for the other equipment in your system.
+When planning your church sound system, check and ensure that your mixer carries the right amount of inputs for the other equipment in your system.
 Above all, your mixer should also be user-friendly.

 Amplifiers are crucial for the audio experience of your church services.
 They power the sound system.
 You can identify an amplifier by its power rating.
 The specs for the amplifier power rating usually show the number of watts per channel at a particular load in ohms.